Think you can’t cycle? Think again!

 Last year we helped more than a thousand people enjoy new skills, freedom, feel-good and independence regardless of disability, health condition or age.

 - We run regular inclusive cycling sessions in South London for disabled children and adults to try our fleet of two, three and four wheeled cycles.
 You can find us on Mondays at the Herne Hill Velodrome, Tuesdays at Ladywell centre in Lewisham and Tuesdays, Fridays and Saturdays at Croydon Arena.

-- We co-ordinate a network of inclusive cycling projects across London via Cycling for All and we have helped set up inclusive cycling hubs elsewhere including in Enfield.
+- We co-ordinate a network of inclusive cycling projects across London via Cycling for All working with our partners Bikeworks (Victoria Park), Pedal Power (Finsbury Park) and Ecolocal (Sutton Arena), and we have helped set up inclusive cycling hubs elsewhere including in Enfield.

 - We lead the Inclusive Cycling Forum and advise on new cycle routes and design standards to ensure that they cater for all abilities and all cycles.